lightstep/cloud-native-observability/02 - customers-and-engineers.md

-It follows that the SLO becomes a contract between transactions and resources to define acceptable performance bounds, and thus the SLO is a contract between the customers and engineers themselves.
-Instead of thinking about observability as the ability to 'explore unknown unknowns' or 'quickly reduce search space during incidents', we can begin to think of it as a way to define and iterate on SLI's and use those to formalize SLO's with each other, setting and communicating expectations between apps and servers, transactions and resources, customers and engineers, managers and employees, teams and organizations.
+It follows that the SLO becomes a contract between transactions and resources to define acceptable performance bounds, and thus the SLO is a contract between the end-users and engineers themselves.
+Instead of thinking about observability as the ability to 'explore unknown unknowns' or 'quickly reduce search space during incidents', we can begin to think of it as a way to define and iterate on SLI's and use those to formalize SLO's with each other, setting and communicating expectations between apps and servers, transactions and resources, end-users and engineers, managers and employees, teams and organizations.
 The SLO becomes a mutually agreed upon instrument for talking about change, prioritizing work, or assessing reliability standards -- and observability becomes our way to monitor and understand these changes.